Space News

 posted 03-12-2025 03:22 PM Click Here to See the Profile for Robert Pearlman Click Here to Email Robert Pearlman Edit/Delete Message Reply w/Quote

-The custom license plates for the SpaceX Tesla Model X crew transport vehicles that bringing the Crew-10 astronauts to the launch pad read "LIF10FF".
+The custom license plates for the SpaceX Tesla Model X crew transport vehicles that are bringing the Crew-10 astronauts to the launch pad read "LIF10FF".

 Robert Pearlman